 Dzongs are magnificent fortress-like structures that can be regarded as the visual metaphor for Bhutan.
 It’s incredible to know that Dzongs were constructed without the use of architectural plans!
 The construction proceeded under the direction of a higher lama who established each dimension through spiritual inspiration.
-Click on the thumbnails below to view images.
+Click on the thumbnails below to view images and read our notes.

 Things to observe: Dzong Architecture, Design and Culture